NCIAdmin/NCI-System-Status/content/default/issues/2019-12-16-nov-25-ca-hardware-failure.md

 ---
 There has been a hardware failure in CA which is impacting services.

-UPDATE 12/16 - Replacement part has been indentified and ordered.
+UPDATE 12-16 - Replacement part has been identified and ordered.
 Awaiting receipt.

 Impacted Systems Include: